 If your data has a timestamp, the time bar lets users select subsets of data by time frame, or pan through a time range to identify interesting activity in the network:

-The ‘Tweak’ layout, which uses the force-directed model, incrementally adapts itself as links are formed and broken, making it easy to see how the network evolves.
+Using adaptive mode, our force-directed layouts (organic and standard) incrementally adjust as links are formed and broken, making it easy to see how the network evolves.